harshalmittal4/Hypergradient_variants/README.md

 Motivation
 ---
 The alpha_0 (initial learning rate) and beta (hypergradient l.r) configurations for the new optimizers are kept the same as the respective baselines from the paper (see [run.sh](https://github.com/harshalmittal4/HD_variants/blob/master/run.sh) for details).
-The results show that the new optimizers perform better for all the three model class (VGGNet, LogReg, MLP) given in the paper.
+The results show that the new optimizers perform better for all the three models (VGGNet, LogReg, MLP).

 <img src="results.png">
 <p align=center>Behavior of the optimizers compared with their hypergradient-descent baselines.</p>